StephenCleary/DependencyInjection/README.md

 # Nito.DependencyInjection.InstanceBuilder

 `Nito.DependencyInjection.InstanceBuilder` is a convenient API for .NET Core's Dependency Injection, making some scenarios easier to do than the API normally provides.
-It build on the out-of-the-box .NET Core DI library and is *not* a replacement DI service container.
+It builds on the out-of-the-box .NET Core DI library and is *not* a replacement DI service container.

 Supports `netstandard2.0` (including .NET 5.0 Prerelease 4, .NET Core 2.0, .NET Framework 4.6.1, Mono 5.4, Xamarin.iOS 10.14, Xamarin.Mac 3.8, Xamarin.Android 8.0, UWP 10.0.16299, and Unity 2018.1).